 And don’t forget to check out the festive pumpkin patch.
 Make friends with farm’s animals, pick up a pumpkin to take home, and indulge in freshly roasted corn.

 Tina’s Pumpkin Patch

 Address: 4725 Woodman Ave, Sherman Oaks, CA 91423

 Tina’s Pumpkin Patch is one of the tiniest, yet prettiest and most conveniently located pumpkin patches in Los Angeles.

 For years, it was set as a big tent patch loaded with the pumpkins and a petting zoo right off Sepulveda Boulevard in Sherman Oaks.
-Last year, it lost the tent, graduated to a proper fenced plot, and relocated to the parking lot behind Sherman Oaks mall.
+A few years ago, it lost the tent, graduated to a proper fenced plot, and relocated to a parking lot behind Sherman Oaks mall.
 This is where you can find Tina’s Pumpkin Patch this year as well.

 There is no entrance fee.
 You pay only for the rides, petting the animals, and squashes.
-Thus, you can count on Tina’s Pumpkin Patch to get your fall pictures free of charge.
-To make it even more appealing, Tina’s staff displays their pumpkins organizing them by sizes and colors.
-A small hay maze adds extra fall brilliance to the place.
+A small hay maze, train rides, and several trampolines for kids adds extra fall brilliance to the place.